emanueleDiVizio/mc-recruitment-test/FOLLOW-UP-QUESTIONS.md

 ### Q) If you had more time, what further improvements or new features would you add?

 I believe I've made good use of the time available and shipped an almost production ready codebase.
 If I had more time, I would have gladly implemented the rest of the features that were in the designs (which I loved!
 Kudos to the designer) but were not requested in the user stories.
+I would also add unit tests for `sagas`, `reducers` and `NotificationService`.
+As they're not crucial, I've decided to do without for the sake of the test project.
+In a production environment I would probably write them before shipping if time allows.

 ### Q) Which parts are you most proud of?
 And why?